Are you a registered nurse who is tired of working long hours in a hospital setting?

 Cosmetic nurses, commonly known as aesthetic nurses or plastic surgical nurses, are registered nurses (RNs) or nurse practitioners (NPs) who administer aesthetic treatments and procedures.
 RNs receive specialized training in cosmetic treatments like Botox and neurotoxin injections, dermal fillers, Intense Pulsed Light (IPL) photofacials, laser hair removal, laser tattoo removal and more.

 While cosmetic nursing is a relatively new and evolving field, an industry-standard training path hasn’t been finalized as it has for most other nursing specialties.
-That’s why it is essential to check your state’s regulations before enrolling in a Botox training course.
+That’s why it is essential to check your state’s regulations before enrolling in training for aesthetics nurses.

 How Can I Become a Cosmetic Nurse?

 The training required for nurses is beyond the training of an aesthetician.
-Aesthetic nursing training programs focus on skin and skin care, particularly facial skin and cosmetic treatments that alter a client’s appearance or repair damage.
+Aesthetic nurse programs focus on skin and skin care, particularly facial skin and cosmetic treatments that alter a client’s appearance or repair damage.
 During Botox training, expect to learn things like:

 - Skin anatomy